jbmilgrom/blogg/src/post/identity-state-time.md

 bankAccount.checkBalance(); // 80
 ```

-<figcaption>This example is based on the “withdraw” procedure introduced in SICP Section 3.1.</figcaption>
+<figcaption>This example is based on the "withdraw" procedure introduced in SICP Section 3.1.</figcaption>

-stores balance data in a private attribute and exposes privileged methods checkBalance and withdraw, which proscribe the manner in which access to balance can occur.
-Together, these constructs create a computational object — e.g. bankAccount — that behaves like a “bank account”, carrying a balance that may be diminished through “withdraw” and viewed through “check balance” actions.
-Less abstract objects can be modeled with the same set of tools — an apple may have a bite method that reduces an internal bites state in order to model an “apple” and a house may have a paint method that changes an internal color state in order to model a “house.”
-More abstract objects can be modeled with the same set of tools as well— a userMetaData object may have a setEmail method that updates an internal email state in order to model “user meta data.”
+stores balance data in a private attribute and exposes privileged methods `checkBalance` and `withdraw`, which proscribe the manner in which access to `balance` can occur.
+Together, these constructs create a computational object — e.g. `bankAccount` — that behaves like a “bank account”, carrying a balance that may be diminished through “withdraw” and viewed through “check balance” actions.
+Less abstract objects can be modeled with the same set of tools — an `apple` may have a `bite` method that reduces an internal `bites` state in order to model an “apple” and a `house` may have a `paint` method that changes an internal `color` state in order to model a “house.”
+More abstract objects can be modeled with the same set of tools as well— a `userMetaData` object may have a `setEmail` method that updates an internal `email` state in order to model “user meta data.”

 ### An Evolution of Imperative Programming